-The most skilled illustrators don’t stick to just one type of drawing, but experiment freely in order to stretch their skills.
-Of course, they may specialize in one particular way of sketching, but by being flexible with their work they are able to test of different drawing styles and bring those lessons back to their main work.
+The most skilled illustrators don't stick to just one type of drawing but experiment freely in order to stretch their skills.
+Of course, they may specialize in one particular way of sketching, but by being flexible with their work they are able to test different drawing styles and bring those lessons back to their main work.
 For instance, Leonardo da Vinci may be known for the Mona Lisa, but he was also known to fill hundreds of notebooks with refined finished sketches and spontaneous doodles.

 As you look to carve out your own personal style, consider playing with these different types of drawing in order to understand the positive impact they'll have on your creative growth.

 While lines form the basis of all drawing styles, line drawings use contours without shading to create memorable sketches.
 If you really want to exercise your drawing skills, try continuous line drawing.
 In this exercise, the pen or pencil never leaves the sheet of paper, so the end result is formed from one single line.

 While we may think of doodling as a mindless past time, this type of drawing is a wonderful way to let your subconscious mind flow.
 Great artists like Leonardo da Vinci are known for their doodles, which populate the margins of his notebooks.
 Illustrator Vincent Bal plays with the shadows and shapes he finds in everyday like and transforms them into whimsical works of art with his doodles.
 Meant to be executed quickly and with simple, clear lines, doodles are wonderful, immediate impressions of the world in front of us.